sarthak169/Actyv-BootCamp/README.md

 `require("./connection/mongoose");`

 This is just like running a script.
 When we require it means we are running the javascript present in that file.
 So if we require like this, it will run and establish a mongDB connection.
-Rember there was this line `console.info("MongoDB connected Successfully!!");` in the `connected` event handler in `connection/mongoose.js` file.
+Remember there was this line `console.info("MongoDB connected Successfully!!");` in the `connected` event handler in `connection/mongoose.js` file.
 This will print "MongoDB connected Successfully!!" in your console if the connection is established successfully otherwise if not it will print error to your console.

 Note: console.log() is a very bad practice.
 In future we will learn how to use and configure a logger.